ethereum/yellowpaper/README.md

 ## Usage

+If you just want to read the paper, the latest version is generally available as a PDF at https://ethereum.github.io/yellowpaper/paper.pdf.
+If you find that the borders for links block too much text when viewing the PDF in the browser, you can instead download it and open and view it with a PDF viewer application such as Adobe Acrobat or Evince, where the borders are less likely to display over text.

+However, if you want to edit the paper, then read on.
 The paper comes as a single ``latex`` file ``Paper.tex``.
-The latest version is generally available as a PDF at https://ethereum.github.io/yellowpaper/paper.pdf.
-If you find that the borders for links block too much text when viewing the PDF in the browser, you can instead download it and open and view it with a PDF viewer application such as Adobe Acrobat or Evince, where the borders are less likely to display over text.

-## How to build

-**Method 1** (simpler, recommended): use [Visual Studio Code](https://code.visualstudio.com/) with the LaTeX Workshop extension (which is a full IDE), to use for editing the tex file, and showing the PDF.
+It is recommended to use an IDE such as [Visual Studio Code](https://code.visualstudio.com/) with the LaTeX Workshop extension, to edit the tex file, and show the PDF.
-The paper also comes as a single ``latex`` file ``Paper.tex``, which is built as a PDF as follows.

-**Method 2**
+Another option is to separately edit the `tex` file and build as follows (you'll still need to clone the repo then open the yellowpaper folder):

 ```
 git clone https://github.com/ethereum/yellowpaper.git
 cd yellowpaper